armbian/documentation/docs/build-framework/user-configurations.md

 ## User provided sources config overrides

-If file `userpatches/sources/$LINUXFAMILY.conf` exists, it will be used in addition to the default one from `config/sources`.
-Look for the hint at the beginning of the compilation process to select the proper config file name.
+If file `userpatches/config/sources/families/$LINUXFAMILY.conf` exists, it is sourced in addition to the default one from `config/sources/families`.
+Look for the hint at the beginning of the compilation process to confirm the file name being used.
-Please note that there are some exceptions for LINUXFAMILY like `sunxi` (32-bit mainline sunxi) and `sunxi64` (64-bit mainline sunxi)

 Example:

-	[ o.k. ] Adding user provided sunxi64 overrides
+	[ o.k. ] Sourcing family configuration userpatches/config/sources/families/sunxi64.conf

 ## User provided image customization script